-Table 14 thru Table 17 report the median court case length in days and median MDC length of stay in days.
+Tables 14 through 17 report the median court case length in days and the median MDC length of stay in days.
 The median length of stay measures the middle point at which half the data is above and half the data is below.
 The median is sometimes used as an alternative to the mean or "average" because it gives a better sense of a "typical" value when the data is skewed.
-Court case length and the MDC length of stay is skewed because there are a small number of cases with very long lengths of stay and these large values have a big impact, making the mean larger than the actual distribution of the data would suggest.
-The standard deviation (Std dev) which is reported in these tables provides a measure of how the length of stay is distributed with higher numbers indicating court case length and MDC length of stay are spread out.
+Court case length and the MDC length of stay are skewed because there are a small number of cases with very long lengths of stay, and these large values have a significant impact, making the mean larger than the actual distribution of the data would suggest.
+The standard deviation (Std dev) reported in these tables provides a measure of how the length of stay is distributed, with higher numbers indicating that court case length and MDC length of stay are spread out.

-As mentioned earlier this review includes the time of the COVID-19 pandemic and the pandemic likely had some impact on case filings, time to case dispositions, and jails admissions and lengths of stay.
+As mentioned earlier, this review includes the time of the COVID-19 pandemic, which likely had some impact on case filings, time to dispositions, jail admissions, and lengths of stay.

-Table 14 reports the median court case length in days and includes both Bernalillo Court Metropolitan Court and Second Judicial District Court cases and days.
-The table reports cases by motion results and includes cases that were denied or granted and were closed as either sentenced, dismissed, or nolled.
+Table 14 reports the median court case length in days, including Bernalillo Court, Metropolitan Court, and Second Judicial District Court cases.
+The table reports cases by motion results and includes cases denied, granted, and closed as either sentenced, dismissed, or nolled.

-Court cases in which a preventive detention motion was denied had similar median lengths of stay in days compared to cases that were granted.
+Court cases in which a preventive detention motion was denied had similar median lengths of stay in days compared to those granted.